ntrrg/docker-md-linter/README.md

 `.remarkignore`) in the root folder of the markdown files (see <https://github.com/unifiedjs/unified-engine/blob/master/doc/configure.md>).

-The `watch` tag provides an implementation with a file system watcher, so any time that some Markdown file is edited, it will automatically restart the linter.
+The `watch` tag provides an implementation with a file system watcher, so any time that some markdown file is edited, it will automatically restart the linter.
 Just like the linter, the file system watcher supports custom configurations with a file (`nodemon.json`) in the root folder (see <https://github.com/remy/nodemon#config-files>).